testing-library/testing-library-docs/docs/react-testing-library/setup.md

 ### Skipping Auto Cleanup

 [`Cleanup`](./api#cleanup) is called after each test automatically by default if the testing framework you're using supports the `afterEach` global (like mocha, Jest, and Jasmine).
-However, you may choose to skip the auto cleanup by add setting the `RTL_SKIP_AUTO_CLEANUP` env variable to 'true'.
+However, you may choose to skip the auto cleanup by setting the `RTL_SKIP_AUTO_CLEANUP` env variable to 'true'.

 ```
 cross-env RTL_SKIP_AUTO_CLEANUP=true jest